alanc98/SensorServer/README.md

 # SensorServer

+**Note: I consider this code "deprecated".
+Most of the functionality of this code is available by using MQTT which is a well supported standard.**

 Python ZeroMQ sensor server for Raspberry Pi and other IOT devices

 Each device has it's own ZeroMQ REQ/REP (REQ = Request, REP = Reply) server written in Python.
 Each server accepts text commands to do something like take a picture or read sensor data, and it returns either the sensor data or just a reply that the command was accepted.